FlipsideCrypto/ethereum-models/models/doc_descriptions/transfers/eth_transfer_raw_amount.md

 {% docs eth_transfer_raw_amount %}

-[BETA TABLE] - The amount of tokens transferred.
+The amount of tokens transferred.
 This value is not decimal adjusted.

 {% enddocs %}